 A: The application for admission is only available online: online application.
 To view information about a faculty member, click on Faculty.
 Click on their name to go to their personal homepage for more information.

 A: The application deadline is December 7th to enter the program the following Fall.
 All materials must be postmarked by this date.
 Applicants are responsible for making sure that their application materials arrive on time and that their application is complete.

 Q: When does UM Linguistics hold the recruitment weekend?

-A: Recruitment weekend will take place Thursday and Friday, February 16 and 17, 2012.
+A: The Recruitment weekend usually takes in late February, although specific dates may vary from year to year.
 Candidates are included by invitation only.
 Activities begin early in the morning on Thursday and run through the evening on Friday.
-Therefore, travel for invited candidates will be arranged for Wednesday and Saturday.
+Therefore, travel for invited candidates is normally arranged for Wednesday and Saturday.